NoxMoon/predict-future-sales/README.md

 # Predict future sales

-This is the final project for coursera online course: "How to Win a Data Science Competition: Learn from Top Kagglers".It is also a public challenge on [Kaggle platform](https://www.kaggle.com/c/competitive-data-science-predict-future-sales).
+This is the final project for [coursera online course: "How to Win a Data Science Competition: Learn from Top Kagglers"](https://www.coursera.org/learn/competitive-data-science/).
+It is also a public challenge on [Kaggle platform](https://www.kaggle.com/c/competitive-data-science-predict-future-sales).

 ### Goal

-In this competition you will work with a challenging time-series dataset consisting of daily sales data, kindly provided by one of the largest Russian software firms - 1C Company.
+*In this competition you will work with a challenging time-series dataset consisting of daily sales data, kindly provided by one of the largest Russian software firms - 1C Company.
 We are asking you to predict total sales for every product and store in the next month.
-By solving this competition you will be able to apply and enhance your data science skills.
+By solving this competition you will be able to apply and enhance your data science skills.*

 ### Exploratory Data Analysis

 * The overall sale show clear trend: decreasing with time, as well as seasonality: with peaks in November each year.
-* There are no missing values in this dataset.
-However, training set includes item-shop pairs with non-zero sale, while test set includes all possible item-shop pairs.
+* There is no missing values in this dataset.
+However, training set only includes item-shop pairs with non-zero sale, while test set includes all possible item-shop pairs.
 Thus we generate all possible item-shop pairs in the training set and assign the item count to be zero.
 * The distribution of monthly sale is largely skewed, with many items sold 0-1 times, and a few with very large sale.
 The competition asks prediction of sales clipped to (0,20) range, this may alleviate potential problem of unbalanced targets.

 ### Feature Engineering

-* The feature engineering part is built on the notebook by [Denis Larionov: eature engineering, xgboost](https://www.kaggle.com/dlarionov/feature-engineering-xgboost), with optimization on lag features and trend features.
-We also added group statistics of recent months (e.g. average of sale for each shop during past the 12 months).
+* Start the notebook by [Denis Larionov: feature engineering, xgboost](https://www.kaggle.com/dlarionov/feature-engineering-xgboost), optimize the code of lag features and trend features.
+* Added group statistics of recent months (e.g. average of sale for each shop during past the 12 months).

 ### Modeling